-If you just leaf through the pages of the Brazilian phone book last names like Cavalcanti, Carvalho, Ferreira, Pereira, Pinto, Rossi, Silva and Santos will appear.
+If you leaf through the pages of the Brazilian phone book last names like Cavalcanti, Carvalho, Ferreira, Pereira, Pinto, Rossi, Silva and Santos will appear.
 The last names that populate this country are countless.

 Last Names in Brazil

-- Antunes: means son of Antônio.
+- Antunes: meaning son of Antônio

 The "Official" Brazilian Last Name